-Applications should be submitted by the third Friday in January for Somatic Therapy, and by the last working day of May for Polysomnography for the applicant to have priority consideration for entrance into the program for the following fall semester.
+Applications should be submitted by the last working day of May for Somatic Therapy, and by the last working day of May for Polysomnography for the applicant to have priority consideration for entrance into the program for the following fall semester.
 Incomplete applications will not be processed.
 Any applications received after the deadline will be considered by the Health Science Admissions Committee on a space available basis.
 All transcripts must be received in the Records Office by the application deadline.